 We are the leading professional qualifying body for chemical, biochemical and process engineers.Join today

-IChemE advances chemical engineering's contribution worldwide for the benefit of society.
-We support the development of chemical engineering professionals and provide connections to a powerful network of over 30,000 members in more than 100 countries.
+The Institution of Chemical Engineers (IChemE) advances chemical engineering's contribution worldwide for the benefit of society.
+We facilitate the development of chemical engineering professionals and provide connections to a powerful network of around 30,000 members in more than 100 countries.

 We support our members in applying their expertise and experience to make an influential contribution to solving major global challenges.
 If you are a chemical engineer, student or experienced leader, and want to be part of our vibrant community, join us today.

 All the latest news from IChemERead all about it

 The new members of the Institution of Chemical Engineers’ (IChemE) Board of Trustees and Congress have been confirmed.